• Start Here!

 Less hustle and bustle than in the bigger cities

-Even if the cost of living is higher and it’s more congested in bigger cities, it has some charm to it.
+Even if the cost of living is higher and it’s more congested in bigger cities, it has some charm.
 With an abundant nightlife, plenty of markets, a wide selection of restaurants and bars, many students and professionals tend to prefer cities like Shanghai and Beijing, where the networking and business opportunities are better too.

 They don’t speak pure Mandarin in Qingdao

 People in Qingdao have their own dialect (like in most other places).
 Sometimes referred to as “fat tongue”, the tones even tend to be different when talking.
-As such, Beijing can be a better option from a linguistic point of view as they speak with a Beijing dialect (Pekingnese), which is the official language in China PRC and Taiwan ROC.
+In any case, the Qingdao dialect is still quite close to the standard Mandarin and is a much better option than southern china where the dialects are intelligible.

 Private schools in Qingdao